Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud

 \section{Conclusion}

-We introduced Point2SSM, the first deep learning method designed to produce 3D anatomical statistical shape models (SSM) directly from point clouds in an unsupervised manner.
-Point2SSM overcomes the prohibitive limitations of optimization-based SSM generation methods, offering an unbiased data-driven solution from point clouds with fast inference.
-It outperforms SOTA point cloud networks in surface sampling and correspondence accuracy.
-Moreover, Point2SSM is robust in challenging clinical modeling scenarios, handling limited data and noisy, incomplete, and sparse shape representations.
-Our proposed method increases the feasibility of SSM generation and expands its potential applications, potentially accelerating its adoption as a widely used tool in clinical research.
+We introduced Point2SSM, the first deep learning method designed to produce 3D anatomical SSM directly from point clouds in an unsupervised manner.
+Point2SSM provides substantial advantages over traditional SSM generation approaches, offering a data-driven solution free of biases stemming from reference selection, metrics, or parametric representations used in classical methods.
+By reducing the input requirement from complete, noise-free shape representations to point clouds, Point2SSM significantly broadens the potential use cases of SSM.
+Additionally, the scalability and fast inference distinguish Point2SSM from optimization-based SSM generation methods, which are slow given large cohorts and necessitate complete reoptimization to incorporate new shapes.
+Deep learning approaches such as Point2SSM also enable incremental model updating through sequential or online learning.
+This adaptability is crucial to real-world clinical scenarios where shape data accumulates over time.
+Furthermore, our approach enables concurrent SSM prediction and supplementary tasks such as up-sampling, completion, or noise removal.
+Traditional methods cannot be applied when dealing with sparse, partial, noisy observations.
+In rigorous evaluations, Point2SSM outperforms state-of-the-art point cloud networks in surface sampling and correspondence accuracy.
+Moreover, it exhibits robustness in challenging clinical modeling situations, deftly managing limited data and handling noisy, incomplete, and sparse shape representations.
+Ultimately, our proposed methodology enhances the feasibility of SSM generation and broadens its possible applications, potentially accelerating its adoption as an invaluable tool in clinical research.